 Directly on their homepage, you’ll be shown a map with the flights that were recently added.
 On the bottom right there’s a search field where you can enter a city, airport, or airline:

 The database, however, does not seem to be up to date.
 You will quickly find that many current flights are missing.
 Also, e.g. they still show flights from airlines that no longer exist, such as Air Berlin.

 You can also see a table with all routes:

 OpenFlights.org does not show the exact flight times or numbers but does show the airline, distance, time, and airplane type.
 You can also filter the results by airline:

 Especially the English Wikipedia version tends to have a list of all the destinations that airports serve (e.g. for Paris CDG).
 Often they even show future routes:

 After OpenFlights has become hopelessly out of date, Flightradar24 has become a great alternative.
 The only thing missing on Flightradar24 is a way to filter by airline.
-Who knows, maybe it will be added inn the future.
+Maybe it will be added in the future.